rafael-santiago/macgonuts/doc/BUILD.md

 by adding the test prototype and the test definition of the new stuff you added.
 Tests are called into every ``main.c``.
 It is present in each ``test`` subdirectory that you find.
 Try to keep a logical order of running.
-By running the less dependent (basic stuff) before the more dependent, it will isolate the problem ``asap`` by giving us the clue where the introduced bug is exactly.
+By running the less dependent (basic stuff) before the more dependent, it will isolate the problem ``asap`` by giving us the clue where the introduced bug exactly is.

 For tests I have been using another library of mine called [cutest](https://github.com/rafael-santiago/cutest).